-- Regular city driving with frequent intermediate stops - · Mainly short-distance driving - Frequent operation in mountainous terrain or on poor road surfaces - When the engine is often left idling for long periods - Operation in particularly dusty conditions and/or if air-recirculation mode is frequently used
+- Regular city driving with frequent intermediate stops - · Mainly short-distance driving - Frequent operation in mountainous terrain or on poor road surfaces - · When the engine is often left idling for long periods - Operation in particularly dusty conditions and/or if air-recirculation mode is frequently

-In these or similar operating conditions, have the interior air filter, engine air cleaner, engine oil and oil filter etc. changed more frequently.
-If the vehicle is subjected to higher loads, the tires must be checked more frequently.
+In these or similar operating conditions, have the interior air filter, air filter, engine oil and oil filter, for example, changed more frequently.
+If the vehicle is subjected to increased loads, check the tires more frequently.
 You can obtain further information at a qualified specialist workshop.